Health & Wellness

 You might’ve seen a cat drinking milk before, but did you know that it’s actually not a good idea to give them any dairy milk?
 That means the next time you’re enjoying a glass, you should refrain from sharing it with them.

-“Although cats are typically drawn to milk and other dairy products, many adult cats are lactose intolerant,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“Although cats are typically drawn to milk and other dairy products, many adult cats are lactose intolerant,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.
 “Therefore, feeding cats any milk or cream isn't recommended.”

 Adult cats lack the digestive enzyme that breaks down lactose (aka the sugar in milk), Dr. Singler shares.
 So, like some humans feel sick when consuming dairy, most felines won’t feel good after drinking it.